 Compassionate North Alabama Estate Planning Attorney

 No one likes to consider their own mortality.
 Daily life provides enough struggles and minor crises without having to contemplate end-of-life decisions.
 But if we’re being honest with ourselves, we must acknowledge that when it comes to planning for the future, one can never be too early.
-Fortunately, attorney Don Bevill has ample experience with Alabama’s laws governing estate planning, including the formation of wills and trusts and the myriad of components of the probate process.
+Fortunately, attorney Don Bevill has ample experience with Alabama’s laws governing estate planning, including the formation of wills and trusts.
 Regardless of where your estate currently stands, Jasper’s premier estate planning attorney will take the time to find a solution that benefits you and your family for years to come.

 Drafting a will offers you the opportunity to decide who will receive your assets after you die.
 In the event that you die without a will, your estate will be distributed pursuant to Alabama state law, a last-case scenario easily avoided by planning ahead.
 An experienced Jasper estate planning attorney can help with formally nominating executors and guardians (if necessary), as well as the probate process.